codeballet/multi-lingual/README.md

 The purpose of this app is simply to explore React's Context functions.

-The context is used to set the language interface for the app.
+The Context is used to set the language interface for the app.

 The form field and the button actually does nothing.